Rapid Variability of Sgr A* across the Electromagnetic Spectrum: The Data

 A majority of the submm data were taken during the \Sp\ observations, resulting in the largest set of synchronous submm (230 or 345~GHz) and NIR (4.5~\micron) light curves. (\Ch\ observed simultaneously as well, but there was no X-ray event during times of SMA or ALMA coverage.)
 In total, we obtained $>$1800~minutes on-source within a total duration of 2247~minutes of simultaneous data.
 The combined ALMA and SMA data on 2016 Jun~12 cover 787~minutes with a gap of 116~minutes between the datasets, making this the longest simultaneous light curve so far.
 Figure~\ref{synchdata} shows all simultaneous data taken during the \Sp\ campaigns.

 Figure~\ref{cross_corr} shows the discrete cross-correlation (DCC) of the entire 230~GHz dataset with the 4.5~\micron\ light curves.
 Because the data were not regularly sampled and show large gaps, we used the algorithm of \cite{1988ApJ...333..646E} as implemented by \cite{2015MNRAS.453.3455R}.
 We calculated the DCC for both the data as presented in Figure~\ref{synchdata} and for a transformed version of the 4.5~\micron\ data.
-The transform was to convolve the data with a Hanning smoothing kernel with size of 61~minutes and then take the logarithm.
-(Section~\ref{discussion} explains the reasons for doing this.)
-Both DCCs have their maxima at time lags of 20--30~minutes, positive lag meaning that the 4.5~\micron\ data lead the submm.
+The transform was to convolve the data with a Hanning smoothing kernel with size of 61~minutes and then take the logarithm.\footnote{Smoothing the NIR data suppresses fast NIR variability, which is uncorrelated with the submm and the X-rays.
+The logarithm accounts for the non-linear relation between the submm and the NIR, a consequence of the radiative mechanism discussed in Section~\ref{discussion}.} Both DCCs have their maxima at time lags of 20--30~minutes, positive lag meaning that the 4.5~\micron\ data led the submm.